4ms/metamodule/Setup.md

  - To use the simulator GUI, you need to also install:
    - `sudo apt-get install libx11-dev libxft-dev libxext-dev`

- - To build the simulator on ARM platforms, you need to set the environment variable.
-   Add this to your .bashrc:
-   - `export VCPKG_FORCE_SYSTEM_BINARIES=1`

 ### Windows